-Without wishing to offend Everett and Delilah, I plunged right in.
+This was the South of Tobacco Road and God’s Little Acre and, without wishing to offend Everett and Delilah, I plunged right in.
 “Just how many years are we talking about here?”

 “Seven,” said Everett.
 “You will come back to claim your bride in seven years.
 She will be eighteen years old.
 Almost.”

 “I can hardly wait.”
 This was meant to be sarcastic.
 If they caught on they gave not a clue.
 The grandfather played it straight.